27afk/27afk/README.md

 ## Hi there 👋

-I'm currently working on 10-20k lines of code for compiler :)
+I'm currently working on cool c++ projects